 There is a proverb that says “It takes a village to raise a child”; we also believe that “A loving and caring church community nurtures all in need, no matter their age or circumstance.”

-You can reach us by speaking directly to one of the ministers or members of the committee, filling out one of the cards at the back of church or placing a message in the congregational care e-mail on our website.
+You can reach us by speaking directly to one of the ministers or members of the committee, filling out one of the cards at the back of church or placing a message in the congregational connections e-mail on our website.
 All messages will be confidential and not placed in the general e-mail.
 We look forward to hearing from you.

 If you would like to send an email regarding a congregational care concern, please click here.